 - i.
 All windows, external doors and other openings in buildings for high risk development comprising centre-based child care facility, residential accommodation, tourist and visitor accommodation, seniors housing, caravan parks (including manufactured home estates) or a respite day care centre, throughout Ballina Shire, must have insect screening installed.
-These screens must be maintained in good working order to prevent entry of mosquitoes into buildings.
-Self-closing doors may be a suitable alternative to screening in high traffic areas in non-residential developments. - ii.
-Where a building in (i) includes large openings which are impractical to effectively screen (such as bi-fold doors), the following provisions apply: - For the room/s containing the opening when the opening is closed (as may be the case when mosquito activity is elevated) there is light and ventilation available to the room that meets the provisions of the BCA via other openings that are effectively screened as in 3.6.3i.
+These screens must be maintained in good working order to prevent entry of mosquitoes into buildings. - ii.
+Where a building in (i) includes large openings which are impractical to effectively screen (such as bi-fold doors), the following provisions apply: - for the room/s containing the opening when the opening is closed (as may be the case when mosquito activity is elevated) there is light and ventilation available to the room that meets the provisions of the BCA via other openings that are effectively screened as in 3.6.3i.